-Note: REAP districts may elect to alternatively use up to 100% of eligible program funds to meet the needs of a different program.
+Note: Alternative use of Funds Authority (AUFA) districts may elect to alternatively use up to 100% of eligible program funds to meet the needs of a different program.
 This alternative usage is NOT an actual transfer of resources from one program to another and the funding remains in the original program.